jasonmoodie/copilot-metrics-viewer-power-bi/README.md

 # Using Power BI with GitHub Copilot Metrics API
 With the release of the [GitHub Copilot Metrics API](https://github.blog/changelog/2024-04-23-github-copilot-metrics-api-now-available-in-public-beta/) many teams are looking to leverage this data to help monitor usage against their KPIs.
-For many, the Copilot Metrics Viewer ([github-copilot-resources/copilot-metrics-viewer](https://github.com/github-copilot-resources/copilot-metrics-viewer)) might be a great option.
+For some, the Copilot Metrics Viewer ([github-copilot-resources/copilot-metrics-viewer](https://github.com/github-copilot-resources/copilot-metrics-viewer)) might be a great option.

 However, many organizations that we work with already have established Power BI teams.
 If your organization is **already using Power BI, please read on!**